veluca93/parallel_enum/README.md

 - -one_based: Whether the graph is one based.
 Used only by oly format.
 By default it is set to false.

 - -quiet: Do not show any non-fatal output.
 By default it is set to false.

+- -print: Print the solutions one per line on stdout.
+Use with -quiet to print only the solutions.

 - -enable_pivoting: Enables pivoting in d2kplex.
 By default it is set to true.